Why Your MarTech Stack Is Fragmented and How to Fix It

 Clients are equipped with a diverse group of creative, campaign, advertising, ABM, analytics, and of course, MOps and technology management resources to unify and leverage the full power of their MarTech stack—among other service offerings—to create true marketing impact.

-Increased impact: Being able to split core, strategic work from non-core execution tasks will improve the quality of programs and their outcomes—more engagement, more activation, more pipeline, more revenue, and better marketing ROI.
-Moreover, specialized focus with a dedicated team to deliver on the variety of dimensions within one campaign will elevate marketing maturity and extract every ounce of potential from your MarTech stack.
+• Increased impact: Being able to split core strategic work from non-core execution tasks will improve the quality of programs and their outcomes—more engagement, more activation, more pipeline, more revenue, and better marketing ROI.
+Specialized focus with a dedicated team to deliver on the variety of dimensions within one campaign will elevate marketing maturity and extract every ounce of potential from your MarTech stack.

-Best-practice processes: Standardization drives efficiency and scale, so having a dedicated vendor team contracted to support a process—especially when the provider is in the business of providing services around it—will yield higher effectiveness.
-In addition, knowing productivity metrics, unit-cost economics, and utilization and capacity levels provides the foundation for predictable scale.
+• Best-practice processes: Standardization drives efficiency and scale, so having a dedicated vendor team contracted to support a process—especially when the provider is in the business of providing services around it—will yield higher effectiveness.
+Knowing productivity metrics, unit-cost economics, and utilization and capacity levels provides the foundation for predictable scale.

 What Partnering with 2X Looks Like: Key Takeaways